davidolivefarga/advent-of-code-2023/day18/README.md

 11  . . # # # # # # # #
 ```

-Each edge will contribute to its length multiplied by 0.5, and the end we will be left with 4 corners that didn't get covered by any of the edge contributions.
-Since each corner has an area of 0.5 \* 0.5 and we have 4 of them, we just need to add 1 more unit of the area to get the desired result.
+Each edge (vertical and horizontal) will contribute to its length multiplied by 0.5, and the end we will be left with 4 corners that didn't get covered by any of the edge contributions.
+Since each corner has an area of 0.5 \* 0.5 and we have 4 of them, we just need to add 1 more unit to the total area to get the desired result.

 ```js
 const input = require("./input");